 Memorable color patterns

 Defining these elements is a great start, but you’ll need to provide more information for context in a brand style guide to ensure that these visual elements are used consistently.
-For example, you should outline how your logo should be used against different background colors, and you’d want to write out which fonts are acceptable for headers, body paragraphs, captions, and other text.
+For example, you should outline how your logo design should be used against different background colors, and you’d want to write out which fonts are acceptable for headers, body paragraphs, captions, and other text.

 Netflix has a really great guide to using its visual assets, including how not to use the logo.

 This might seem like overkill, especially if you’re a small marketing team.
 But having all the acceptable usages written out ensures that any new team members get the same guidelines, and anyone with questions can double-check the same visual standards – if resources are tight, a brand strategy agency could be another option for you.

 💡 With Chameleon, you can set your own brand colors to ensure consistency in your in-app messaging.